 Particles are a foreign concept to English native speakers.
 There are 20 particles in the Korean language and none of them translate to English.
-Linguistically they can be compared to suffixes or postpositions best.
-These syllables in Korean grammar denote a word’s role within a sentence.
+Linguistically, they can be compared to suffixes or postpositions best.
+These syllables in basic Korean grammar denote a word’s role within a sentence.
 The difference between them depends on what category the noun they’re attached to belongs to.
 Adding these at the end of words correctly can make you sound fluent.
-Here are the most basic and commonly used particles in Korean grammar:

-It’s attached to a verb indicating something is done in a specific time or place.
-The word can be translated into English as a preposition in sentences.
+You attach “e” to a verb to indicate something is done in a specific time or place.
+You can also translate the word into English as a preposition in sentences.
 For example ‘I went jogging at 4 am’ or ‘She has jumped in the pool’.

 Understanding the logic of particles and using them correctly can take some time.
 This video goes into further detail about the usage of the syllables:

 Verb conjugation in Korean depends on the context the verb is in.
 There are three main factors that influence how a verb is spelled:

 - Level of politeness

 - Whether it ends in a vowel or consonant